Why Cats Knock Things Over And What It Really Means

 Learned And Reinforced Behavior

-Cats are incredibly observant and quickly learn which actions get a reaction from their humans.
+Cats are incredibly observant and quickly learn which actions elicit a reaction from their humans.
 “Cats are quick learners; it doesn’t take long for them to figure out that when they begin pushing a glass closer to the table’s edge, their favorite people respond and give them attention,” Krieger says.

 Whether you laugh, scold, or rush over to clean up, your cat may interpret the response as rewarding.
 Over time, the behavior can become a way for them to engage with you.